-Unlike on-balance sheet instruments, where the credit risk is generally represented by the principal value of loans or other financial instruments, credit risk for counterparties of derivatives is the positive replacement cost together with an estimate for the potential future exposure from changes in market value.
-These credit exposures are managed as part of the overall credit limits to the counterparties.
-The credit risk exposure on derivatives is disclosed in Note 17(b) to the Group's financial statements.
+Unlike on-balance sheet instruments, where the credit risk is generally represented by the principal value of loans or other financial instruments, counterparty credit risk means counterparty default risk, credit valuation adjustment risk and settlement risk.
+Counterparty credit risk exposure means an exposure to counterparty credit risk, which involves situation in which the Group enters into a derivatives or non-same day spot foreign currency exchange settlement transaction with a counterparty which may subsequently fail to meet its obligations on or before the final settlement of the transactions.
+These credit exposures are managed as part of the overall credit limits to the counterparties and central clearing counterparty.
+In evaluating the credit risk associated with counterparty, financial strength is always the primary considerations.
+The credit risk exposure on derivatives is disclosed in Note 16(b) to the Group's consolidated financial statements.
 The Group uses the current exposure method for the purpose of providing capital for such counterparty exposures.

 Wrong way risk occurs when the credit exposure to a counterparty is adversely correlated with the credit quality of that counterparty.
 Credit exposures and potential losses may increase as a result of adverse change in market conditions.
-The Group has set up policies and procedures to control wrong-way risk.
+The Group has set up policies and procedures to control both general and specific wrong-way risk.

-(iv) Credit-related commitments
+(iv) Credit related commitments

-The risks involved in credit-related commitments and contingencies are essentially the same as the credit risk involved in extending loans to customers.
+The risks involved in credit related commitments and contingencies are essentially the same as the credit risk involved in extending loans to customers.
 These transactions are, therefore, subject to the same credit application, portfolio management and collateral requirements as for loan transactions.